MileHacker Logo

 Vegetarian & Vegan Options

-• These options are becoming more common, especially in Jackson Hole, which features more diverse menus.
+• These options are becoming more common, especially in The Last of the old west, which features more diverse menus.

-• In small communities, choices might limit to salads, pasta meals, or veggie burgers.
+• In small communities, choices might limit to salads, pasta dishes, or veggie burgers.

 • Many restaurants are becoming more accommodating to dietary restrictions.
 Inform your server of any allergies or dietary needs when placing an order.